ttaggg/flooded_island/docs/current_task.md

 ## Blockers/Notes
 - No blockers currently
-- Ensure Python 3.11+ is installed on the system
+- Python 3.13.5 confirmed installed and working
+- Virtual environment created at `backend/.venv` using uv
 - Virtual environment should be gitignored (will be added in Task 1.3)